-The table below lists the specific auditing standards that are referenced in Part I.A of this report, cross-referenced to the issuer audit for which each standard is cited.
+The table below lists the specific auditing standards that are referenced in Part I.A of this report, cross-referenced to the issuer audits for which each standard is cited.

-PCAOB Auditing Standards Issuer

-AS No. 5, An Audit of Internal Control Over Financial Reporting That is Integrated with An Audit of Financial Statements A

-AS No. 15, Audit Evidence А

-AU 329, Substantive Analytical Procedures А
+PCAOB Auditing Standards Issuers AS No. 5, An Audit of Internal Control Over Financial Reporting That is Integrated with An Audit of Financial Statements B and C AS No. 13, The Auditor's Responses to the Risks of Material Misstatement A AS No. 14, Evaluating Audit Results А AU 329, Substantive Analytical Procedures A and D AU 350, Audit Sampling A and D

-AU 331, Inventories А